globulus/simi/guides/objects_lists.md

 Lists are also objects (their base class, "List", inherits the "Object" class).
 This means that virtually everything that was said earlier about objects works for lists as well.

-List elements are accessed by indices:
+Access list elements with an index:
 ```ruby
 print list.0 # 100
 print list.2 # 300